 The news clip on television that Helen, as a child, is watching with her father and mother, is of the so called Enschede fireworks disaster, which was on May 13th, 2000 and the actual footage was made by Danny de Vries.
 See more »

-[Played when Helen cuts herself shaving in the bathroom] See more »
+[Played during the opening scene] See more »

 Was this review helpful to you?